Oru Chiri Iru Chiri Bumper Chiri

-Oru Chiri Iru Chiri Bumper Chiri is an Indian comedy reality show which premiered on Mazhavil Manorama channel and ManoramaMAX OTT platform.
+Oru Chiri Iru Chiri Bumper Chiri (widely known as Bumper Chiri) is an Indian comedy reality show which premiered on Mazhavil Manorama channel and ManoramaMAX OTT platform.
 The show is hosted by vlogger-turned host, Karthik Surya and has a 3-member permanent judging panel, Manju Pillai, Naseer Sankranthi and Sabumon Abdusamad.

-The show has two seasons.
+The show has three seasons.
 The first season aired from 19 April 2021 to 14 April 2023 for 516 episodes.
-The second season started airing from 12 June 2023.
+The second season aired from 12 June 2023 to 30 November 2025 for 774 episodes.
+The third season started airing from 26 January 2026.
 It is one of the longest running television reality show in Malayalam.